RGLab/ImmuneSignatures/README.md

 setwd(<path_to_ImmSigPkg_source_code_dir>)
 library(devtools)
 build_vignettes()
-vignette(topic="Manuscript_Pipeline", package="ImmSigPkg")
+# open vignette at <working_dir>/ImmSigPkg/Inst/Doc/Manuscript_Pipeline.html
 ```

-Note: the vignette shows the output of the pipeline using the original parameters and
+Note: the vignette shows the output of the pipeline using the original parameters and takes approximately
-takes approximately 45 minutes to build.
-At this time, it is recommended to build
-from source without compression by cloning the repo because there are unexplained
+45 minutes to build.
+At this time, it is recommended to build from source without compression by cloning
-differences between vignette output for the old cohort when compressed versus knit directly.
+the repo locally because there are unexplained differences between output for the old cohort when compressed
-This may be due to an R option used in the qusage() call within the meta_analysis().
+versus built / knit directly.
+This may be due to an R environmental option used in the `qusage()` call within `meta_analysis()`.

 Running the Pipeline
 ====================

 To run the entire pipeline you can execute the function `hipc_full_pipeline()` and
 follow the prompts.
-It is recommended to use the original parameters the first run
+It is recommended to use the original parameters for the first run
 to ensure things flow smoothly.
 This may take about 1 hour on your local machine.
 Once you have run everything through once and generated rawdata files (.txt) as well
 as .rds expressionSet files, you may run the meta analysis with different parameters